-– New BGH ruling: How the insolvency administrator achieves recovery and immediate realization
+– New BGH ruling: How the insolvency administrator achieves confiscation and immediate realisation

 The most common form of company pension scheme (bAV) for the managing partners is the pension commitment.
 A new ruling by the Federal Court of Justice (BGH ruling of 18 July 2013, file no. IX ZR 219/11) opens up further possibilities for the insolvency administrator to access the assets of the Mittelstandskapitalgesellschaft to reinsure the pension scheme.